 From starting a workout plan to saving for retirement, roughly 80% of New Year’s resolution fail within the first month.
 Of the people who keep their commitments through February and beyond, only 8% ultimately reach their goal.
 Why is that?
 If you ask 100 people, you’re likely to get 100 different excuses reasons.
 Making a resolution is easy.
 Sticking to it?
 That’s a different story.

-But instead of focusing on the failure, let’s look at some ways to increase your chances of success in 2018.
+But instead of focusing on the failure, let’s look at some ways to increase your chances of success in the new year.
 Compiling an exhaustive list of what it takes to accomplish your goals would be…well, exhausting.
 So, to keep you from getting overwhelmed, we’ve narrowed it down to 5 simple suggestions that should help you start the new year strong.

 Ways to Make Your New Year’s Resolution Stick